cedricdji/project-deeplearning-computer-vision/README.md

 3. Instance Type : The model training is optimized on the ml.g5.2xlarge(not free) instance type, which provides GPU support to reduce the computation time for complex deep learning tasks.

 ## :clipboard: Deployment Process
 The entire deployment process is automated through the deploy.yml file, which orchestrates the workflow and executes each step seamlessly.
+The Model.ipynb file must have the correct settings for it to work properly (uncomment the pip install commands in the first notebook cell and set the use_sagemaker toggle to True).
 1. Data Preparation:
     - The deploy.yml file includes the step to upload train-image.hdf5 and train-metadata.csv to an S3 bucket (e.g., images-projet-deep-learning-01) (or you can do it manually before the pipeline starting)
 2. Environment Setup: